 A friend bought this back from China for me.
 According to the details on the packet, it was manufactured in Sichuan.
-I was expecting some kinda powder, or perhaps some tea leaves, but it turned out to be just the pure buckwheat grain itself.
+I was expecting some kind of powder, or perhaps some tea leaves, but it turned out to be just the pure buckwheat grain itself.
 So it technically wasn't so much of a buckwheat tea as opposed to "buckwheat water" or "buckwheat drink".

 This variety of buckwheat is different from the Japanese buckwheat used to make Japanese soba noodles.
 It's known as kuqiao (苦荞) in Chinese, and also as duckwheat, India buckwheat, green buckwheat or bitter buckwheat.